scottpidzarko/LaravelBasicBoilerplate/readme.md

 cp .env.example .env
 ```

-Note: If you cannot see the file, make sure you have hidden files shown on your system.
+Note: If you cannot see the file in Windows explorer, make sure you have hidden files shown on your system.

 Use your favourite text editor to edit the file.
 We're going to alter a few lines.
 It's a somewhat large config file, so searching for the variable names we are going to set will be helpful to speed up this process: